ngn13/casperwm/README.md

 - and **nothing else**

 ### config
-hope you know a bit of c, otherwise you won't get to far with this wm
+hope you know a bit of c, otherwise you won't get too far with this wm

 for a simple config, create two file in `src` directory: `config.h` and `config.c`